jpoh97/smalltalk/README.md

 ## Episodio 6

-Codigo repetido no es texto repetido, son patrones de colaboración repetido.
-Para sacar codigo repetido se copia a un lugar, parametrizo lo que cambia, contextualizo los nombres y lo empiezo a utilizar.
+Código repetido no es texto repetido, son patrones de colaboración repetido.
+Para sacar código repetido se copia a un lugar, parametrizo lo que cambia, contextualizo los nombres y lo empiezo a utilizar.

-Para parametrizar codigo, se necesita usar closures o lambdas en caso de Java.
+Para parametrizar código, se necesita usar closures o lambdas en caso de Java.

-"Una linea en Smalltalk equivale a 5 o 6 lineas en C++"
+"Una línea en Smalltalk equivale a 5 o 6 líneas en C++"

 "[Smalltalk] became the exampler of the new computing, in part, because we were actually trying for a qualitative shift in belief structures--a new Kuhnian paradigm in the same spirit as the invention of the printing press--and thus took highly extreme positions that almost forced these new styles to be invented" - Alan Kay